MicrosoftDocs/azure-media-services/media-services/latest/configure-connect-nodejs-howto.md

 ### Sample *.env* file

+You will keep your authentication values in a *.env* file.
+Read [Access the API](./access-api-howto.md) to learn how to get and copy these values.
+You can get the values from the API Access page for your Media Services account in the portal, or use the CLI to get the values needed.

-Copy the content of this file to a file named *.env*.
-It should be stored at the root of your working repository.
-These are the values you got from the API Access page for your Media Services account in the portal.
+Copy and paste the values into a file named *.env*.
+The file should be stored at the root of your working repository.

-To access the values needed for entering into the *.env* file, it is recommended to first read and review the how-to article [Access the API](./access-api-howto.md).
-You can use either the Azure portal or the CLI to get the values needed to enter into this sample's environment variables file.

 Once you have created the *.env* file, you can start working with the samples.

+Example *.env* file:

 ```nodejs
 # Values from the API Access page in the portal